Workers Compensation Injury Clinic

 Osteoporosis Rehabilitation Clinic

-Katherine Edwards, MD
+Katherine Edwards, MD and Sarah Hwang, MD

 The Osteoporosis Rehabilitation clinic offers comprehensive rehabilitation to strengthen and help protect patients suffering from osteoporosis.
 Interventional treatment plans are specifically tailored for each individual patient in cooperation with the UMHC Women's Health team.